Cover

 Colonie location, which is designed so efficiently that it

-doesn’t feel like a big-box store.
+doesnt feel like a big-box store.
 Both shops boast massive

 inventories that include everything from current best-sellers